-- One of the worst kings, reached by several prophets
+- Ahab was one of the worst kings, reached by several prophets

-- 400 Prophets of Asherah dined at the queens table
+- 400 Prophets of Asherah dined at queen Jezebel’s table

-- Another prophet wounded himself to reach king
+- Another prophet wounded himself to reach the king

 - Eventually the lying prophets deceive Ahab

-- Micaiah prophesies his death and is punished.
+- Micaiah also prophesies his death and is punished.